lifeofal/lifeofal/README.md

 ### What is it?

 This is a new version of my portfolio/personal website using the MERN stack (MondoDB, Express, React, Node) with the addition of SCSS for compiling CSS files.
-I hope to use this site to show off my development skill as well as provide and insight on the teachnologies I have come to learn over the years.
+I hope to use this site to show off my development skill as well as provide and insight on the technologies I have come to learn over the years.

 ### Tech used

 Front End:

 For the 'Front End', I decided to learn React.js for its unique way to implement html code and logic in a clean and efficient manner.
-Creating my website to be reactive to change was a sellig point for me as I thought it would be better for a recruiter to go through different stages of the site without reloading.
+Creating my website to be reactive to change was a selling point for me as I thought it would be better for a recruiter to go through different stages of the site without reloading.

 I also decided to learn and use SASS/SCSS extension preprocessor to keep my CSS clean, fast and dynamic.
-(Sneak a peak at the darkmode features 👀)
+(Sneak a peek at the dark mode features 👀)

 Back End: